Riezmann/Sudoku-solver/README.md

-# Parallel BFS Sudoku-solver using pthread in C
+# Parallel Sudoku-solver using pthread in C

 ## Overview

-This project is the group project for the Operating System course at VinUni, the aim of this one is to implement the sudoku solver with parallelized BFS.
+This project is the group project for the Operating System course at VinUni, the aim of this one is to implement the sudoku solver with parallelized BFS & DFS.

 ## Code instruction